• Skip to primary navigation

 Steps 5 to 8 of Thai curry noodle soup recipe.

-Step 5: Add coconut sugar and dried thyme.
+Step 5: Add coconut sugar and dried basil.

 Step 6: Add soy sauce.
 Cook for 10-12 minutes or until the vegetables are cooked but still crunchy.